 Applies to Android only.

 In some versions of Android, the app ignores the CameraDirection setting.
-The users can change the camera direction (back of front) once the camera app opens.
+Users can change the camera direction (back or front) once the camera app opens.

 The resolution and quality settings apply to app images only